-This section identifies the names of medications that are frequently prescribed for older Americans, as well as other population groups vulnerable to high prescription drug costs.
-The drugs listed are covered under indigent patient programs found in this report.
-If a drug that you take is not listed here, it still may be provided under an indigent patient program; it is suggested that your physician call the company to determine if it is covered under a program.
-If the manufacturer of a particular drug is not listed in this directory, it is suggested that the physician call the company directly to determine if the company has an indigent patient program.
-Drug manufacturer telephone numbers can be found in the Physician's Desk Reference.
+This section identifies the name of medications frequently prescribed for older Americans and the manufacturers of the drugs which are covered under an indigent patient program listed in this report.
+If a drug that you take is NOT listed here, it still may be provided under an indigent patient program; it is suggested that your physician call the company to determine if it is covered under a program.
+If the manufacturer of a particular drug is not listed in this directory, it is suggested that the patient or physician call the company directly to determine if the company has an indigent patient program.
+Drug Manufacturer telephone numbers can be found in the Physician's Desk Reference.